Getting on the property ladder in Amsterdam

 If you find something you like, watch out for:

-Costs – For properties advertised as kosten koper (KK), you will be obliged to pay expenses for things like the services of an estate agent, transfer costs etc. If a house is advertised as vrij op naam, all costs are included in the price.
+Costs – For properties advertised as kosten koper or kk, you will be obliged to pay expenses for things like the services of an estate agent, transfer costs etc. If a house is advertised as vrij op naam or VON, all costs are included in the price.

 Negotiation – If you are in negotiations with a buyer, the seller’s estate agent is still allowed to show the house to other parties.
 He is usually working on the side of the buyer, so try and protect your interests using your own agent or a friend who knows the system.

 Asking price - Base your price on the market value of the property, not the asking price.
-Make sure your offer is made with the proviso “subject to raising finance”.
+Make sure your offer is made with the proviso 'subject to raising finance'.
 The written agreement is known as Presale Agreement/Contract of Sale and must be drawn up by a lawyer and signed by buyer and vendor.
-You’re allowed a 3-day cooling-off period for withdrawal.
+You’re allowed a three-day cooling-off period for withdrawal.
 Beyond that, you may risk a penalty of 10% of the asking price if you pull out for lack of funds.